jackcolley/jackcolley.github.io/_posts/2017-09-09-sk-store-review-controller.md

-—--
+---
 layout: post
-title: “How Instagram doubled its iOS app ratings in a week and how you can too”
+title: "How Instagram doubled its iOS app ratings in a week and how you can too"
-author: “Jack Colley”
+author: "Jack"
-—--
+---

 I’m sure you’ve already either seen this story posted around the web or you’ve heard someone talking about it.
 How Instagram doubled their iOS app ratings in a week with more than 2 million reviews given.
 Just in case you haven’t read the story or want to read it again.
 You can read it [here](https://medium.com/huggingface/instagram-doubled-its-ios-reviews-in-a-week-thanks-to-this-new-in-app-review-popup-52333d4f4ce6).